stevenxchung/NgRx-Store-and-Effects/README.md

         2. Then the action is sent to the reducer by the Store
         3. The reducer composes a new state within the Store
         4. The state then renders data back to the component

+## Understanding Immutability
+* What does immutability mean?
+    * An immutable object is an object whose state cannot be modified after creation

+### Why Immutable?
+* There are several of reasons why we want our data to be immutable
+    * Predictability
+    * Explicit state changes
+    * Performance (Change Detection)
+    * Mutation Tracking
+    * Undo state changes

+### Mutability in JavaScript
+* What are some things we can mutate in JavaScript?
+    * Functions
+    * Objects
+    * Arrays

+### Immutability in JavaScript
+* What are some things we cannot mutate in JavaScript?
+    * Strings
+    * Numbers